apache/directory-fortress-core/README.txt

 # If Fortress Developer and have access to GIT repo:

-Open a terminal session within preferred folder name/location and enter the following command:
+committers: Open a terminal session within preferred folder name/location and enter the following command:

 >git clone ssh://git-master.openldap.org/~git/git/openldap-fortress-core.git

+read-only:
+>git clone git://git.openldap.org/openldap-fortress-core.git

 Assuming network is good this will pull down source code from GIT and load into the directory from which it ran, hereafter called 'FORTRESS_HOME'.